TechTalk.

 What is the setting to wash trainers in a washing machine?

-Some washing machines will have a special option for shoes - and wouldn’t recommend washing them in just any machine.
-But when washing trainers or sneakers, the best advice is to use a delicate cycle with cold water to protect both the shoes and the washing machine drum.
-Place them inside a mesh laundry bag to avoid damage.
+Some washing machines will have a special setting for cleaning shoes.
+It’s not recommended to wash them in just any machine.
+But when washing trainers or sneakers, its best to use a delicate cycle with cold water to protect both your shoes and washing machine drum.
+You can also place your shoes inside a mesh laundry bag to prevent damage.

 What are the settings to wash towels in a washing machine?

-Washing towels needs a regular cotton or colors/darks cycle with a high spin speed.
-Fabric softener isn’t always recommended as it can reduce towel absorbency - meaning that you towels may be fluffier but not necessarily cleaner.
+Washing towels needs a regular cotton or colours/darks cycle with a high spin speed.
+Fabric softener isn’t always recommended as it can reduce towel absorbency — meaning that your towels may be fluffier but not necessarily cleaner.

 What are the washing machine settings for bed sheets?

-For bed sheets, use a cotton or easy iron cycle with warm water to ensure a thorough wash.
-Use a high spin speed for quicker drying.
+Use a cotton or easy iron washing machine cycle with warm water to thoroughly wash bed sheets.
+You can also use a high spin speed for quicker drying.

-Mastering the art of selecting the right washing machine settings not only helps your clothes last longer and stay cleaner, but can also use less energy, water and detergent - which can save you money.
-Remember to consider the fabric type, color, level of soiling and how dry you need your clothes when picking the right cycle, temperature and spin speed.
+Selecting the right washing machine settings not only helps your clothes last longer and stay cleaner.
+It can also mean using less energy, water and detergent — saving you money.
+Remember to consider the fabric type, colour, level of soiling and how dry you need your clothes to be when picking the right cycle, temperature and spin speed.

 Want to know which washing machine you should buy?
 We’ve got loads of specialised spinners with some very clever features.
-Check out our washing machine buying guide to get started.
+Just check out our washing machine buying guide to get started!

 Related in Laundry advice